What We Become (The Walking Dead): Critical reception

 "What We Become" received positive reviews.
 On Rotten Tomatoes, the episode has an approval rating of 83% with an average score of 7.6 out of 10, based on 18 reviews.
 The site's critical consensus reads: "Michonne is given an admirable, mostly successful departure from The Walking Dead as 'What We Become' delivers a series of fascinatingly trippy 'What If' scenarios from her past."

 Alex McLevy writing for The A.V.
-Club gave the episode a A- and in his review he said: "All told, this was one of the most successful farewell episodes the series has done in years: a sharp look at one of its better characters, and a potent reminder of how much [Danai] Gurira will be missed".
+Club gave the episode an A− and in his review he said: "All told, this was one of the most successful farewell episodes the series has done in years: a sharp look at one of its better characters, and a potent reminder of how much [Danai] Gurira will be missed".

 Matt Fowler of IGN gave the episode a 9 out of 10 and wrote, "Despite the fact that Michonne's midseason finale choice to leave her friends and family felt rushed and wrong, "What We Become" was a stellar episode featuring a wickedly warped version of Michonne's life".
 Aaron Neuwirth of "We Live Entertainment" praised the episode and wrote: "The magic of the writing and direction of this episode is how it's able to accomplish a lot as far as looking back at Danai Gurira's years on the show".

-Writing in his review for TV Fanatic, Paul Dailly praised the episode and wrote: "What We Become" will go down as one of the best episodes of The Walking Dead.
+Writing in his review for TV Fanatic, Paul Dailly praised the episode and wrote: "'What We Become' will go down as one of the best episodes of The Walking Dead.
 Ever.
-It brought Michonne's storyline to an ambiguous conclusion, and if that was indeed Gurira's last stand as the fan-favorite, then it was perfect.
+It brought Michonne's storyline to an ambiguous conclusion, and if that was indeed Gurira's last stand as the fan-favorite, then it was perfect."

-Noetta Harjo of Geek Girl Authority praised the episode and wrote: "I did enjoy the "What If" scenerio [sic] because is shows how one choices in life can lead them on a different path.
+Noetta Harjo of Geek Girl Authority praised the episode and wrote: "I did enjoy the "What If" scenerio [sic] because is [sic] shows how one [sic] choices in life can lead them on a different path.
 And it also shows that even when Rick's people were the good guys, they were the bad guys too".